 Are Full-Service Brokers better for Intraday Traders?

-- Intraday trading refers to trading that takes place inside a single day.
-Intraday trading allows you to purchase and sell stocks on the same day before the Sensex & market closes.
+- Intraday trading refers to trading that takes place within a single day.
+Intraday trading allows you to purchase and sell stocks on the same day before the Sensex & market close.

 - This is usually done to make money and churn it.
 If you’re looking for a quick turnaround in intraday trading, you’ll require higher leverage and exposure margin with your broker.